couchbase-examples/python-quickstart/README.md

 You need to update the connection string and the credentials in the `.env` file in the source folder.

-> Note: Couchbase Server must be installed and running prior to running the Flask Python app.
+> Note: Couchbase Server version 7 or higher must be installed and running prior to running the Flask Python app.

 ### Swagger Documentation